Darthdevv/Node-Farm/README.md

 # Node-Farm

 Node-Farm is a simple Node.js application that simulates a farm management system.
-It allows users to manage farms, view products, and handle orders.
+It allows users to manage products, view products, and see the details.

 ## Features